CumulusNetworks/docs/content/cumulus-netq-47/Monitor-Operations/Monitor-Switches.md

 {{</tabs>}}

-## Monitor CPU and Memory Utilization for Processes and Services
+## View CPU and Memory Utilization for Processes and Services

 Use the UI or CLI to view CPU and memory usage by various services and processes.
 By default, NetQ monitors the following services: *clagd*, *frr*, *lldpd*, *mstpd*, *netq-agent*, *netqd*, *nvued*, *pwmd*, *quagga*, *smond*